Carnivore Diet: Possible Benefits, Problems and How to Do It Right

 Seasonal Carnivore Diet

 If you want to mimic ancestral patterns, you may try the seasonal carnivore diet.
-For example, you may eat carnivore during the wintertime when plant foods are more scarce and would be unavailable in nature.
+For example, you may eat carnivore diet during the wintertime when plant foods are more scarce and would be unavailable in nature.
 However, once spring and summer hits and greens, vegetables, and fruits become more available, you may start incorporating them again.

 This diet may also be very local, consuming local and seasonal plant foods, instead of buying produce that’s available year-round at the supermarket.
 This approach may help you tune in with the natural rhythms of the Earth and allows an appreciation for tastes and varieties of the seasons, and our ancestral history.